 Optimus Polaris Optifuel

-The Optimus Polaris Optifuel (eBay* / Amazon UK* / AlpineTrek.co.uk* / EMS), on the other hand, does manage to squeeze in a meaningful extra feature: the ability to simmer both on liquid fuel and on UTC gas canisters (cleverly, with the same fuel jet) – like a more intelligent and better‐looking mashup of the MSR WhisperLite Universal and the Dragonfly.
+The Optimus Polaris Optifuel (eBay* / Amazon UK* / AlpineTrek.co.uk*), on the other hand, does manage to squeeze in a meaningful extra feature: the ability to simmer both on liquid fuel and on UTC gas canisters (with the same fuel jet) – like a more intelligent and better-looking mashup of the MSR WhisperLite Universal and the Dragonfly.

 I’d choose this over the time-proven alternatives only if you’re comfortable with having a relatively untested piece of gear at the centre of your cook kit, and/or the stakes really aren’t high enough for it to matter.
 Otherwise, if you’re buying a stove-for-life, best go for a tried-and-tested one rather than something new.

-The OmniFuel is of sufficient renown to have become the staple expedition stove for British Exploring (formerly B.S.E.S.) excursions, winning the OmniFuel a plus point for proven durability.
+The OmniFuel is of sufficient renown to have become the staple expedition stove for British Exploring (formerly B.S.E.S.) excursions, winning the OmniFuel a plus point for proven reliability.